Vibolroath/VM-Project/README.md

-Name: Vibolroath Leav

-SID: 46120386

 Overview:

-COMP3100 Stage 2: Design and implementation of an scheduling algorithm that can outperform the five baseline algorithms focusing on the turnaround time.
+Design and implementation of an scheduling algorithm that can outperform the five baseline algorithms focusing on the turnaround time.

 How to run: